MissaouiChedy/CircuitBreakerSample/README.md

 A small .NET Core console application demonstrating the usage of the *Circuit Breaker* design pattern.

+This example is discussed in [The Circuit Breaker Pattern Part 2 - C# implementation](http://blog.techdominator.com/article/circuit-breaker-pattern-part-2-csharp-implementation.html)

 ## Principle

 A *Circuit Breaker* is an object that wraps an integration point to an external system that is usually remote, prone to failure and can sometimes respond with high latency (3rd party service, database, queue).